 Peer to Peer Connections During COVID-19

-- People Living with Serious Illness Can Teach Us A Lot about Living with COVID-19 by Adam Hayden, a co-founder and facilitator of NBTS’s monthly Brain Tumor Support Conversations.
+- People with serious illness can teach us a lot about living with COVID-19 by Adam Hayden, a co-founder and facilitator of NBTS’s monthly Brain Tumor Support Conversations.

 - Brain Tumor Support Conversations are an online support group run by the brain tumor community for the brain tumor community.
-Needed now more than ever, join us Sunday, 5/17 at 7 PM ET, for our next monthly conversation.
 Share your brain tumor story in light of COVID-19 or simply use the time to connect with a like-minded community.
 Can’t make it?
 Share your story now or connect with NBTS on social media.
 Sign up now.